BohndiekLab/CircularFFTReconPA/README.md

 The **`code/`** directory contains Python scripts and modules implementing the image reconstruction algorithms and supporting utilities for data processing and analysis.
 The repository includes multiple reconstruction methods:
 **back-projection (BP)**, **Hilbert back-projection (BPH)**, **time reversal (TR)**, **iterative time reversal (ITTR)**, **model-based reconstruction (MB)**, and a **fast Fourier transform-based (FFT) reconstruction** algorithm for circular sensor geometries.
 Each method has a dedicated script or function in `code/` for performing the reconstruction on the input data.

-Configuration of paths and parameters is centralized in `utils/constants.py`. **Before running any reconstruction, open this file and adjust the file paths** to point to your local `data/` directory (and any other system-specific constants, such as the speed of sound or sampling parameters).
+Configuration of paths and parameters is centralised in `utils/constants.py`. **Before running any reconstruction, open this file and adjust the file paths** to point to your local `data/` directory.
 This ensures the code knows where to find the input files and where to save outputs.

 Typical usage workflow:
 1. **Run reconstruction scripts:** Execute the scripts for each reconstruction algorithm to generate reconstructed images.
 For example, running the FFT reconstruction script will read the time-series data from `data/.../raw/` and produce reconstructed images in `data/.../recons/fft/`.
 Similarly, run the BP, TR, ITTR, MB, and BPH reconstruction scripts to populate their respective subfolders.
 Each script uses the experimental (`exp`) or simulated (`sim`/`sim_raw`) data as input and saves the reconstructed image files (e.g., as NumPy arrays or images) in the corresponding algorithm’s folder under `recons`.
 2. **Compute IQA metrics:** After all reconstructions are obtained, use the provided IQA (image quality assessment) module to calculate full-reference quality metrics.
 This step will compare each reconstructed image against the ground truth image from `p0/` (the “reference” provided by the digital twin) and compute metrics such as PSNR, SSIM, and other figures of merit.
 The metrics can be computed for both the simulated data (where ground truth is known) and, by extension, help evaluate how well the calibration holds for experimental reconstructions.
 The results of this step might be saved as a table or CSV, or printed to the console, depending on the implementation.
-3. **Visualization:** Finally, run the visualization or plotting scripts to generate figures that compare the different reconstruction methods.
+3. **Visualisation:** Finally, run the visualisation or plotting scripts to generate figures that compare the different reconstruction methods.
 These scripts can create side-by-side image comparisons, difference images, or plots of the IQA metrics for each algorithm.
 This helps reproduce the figures and quantitative comparisons presented in the paper.
 For instance, you might generate a figure showing all reconstructions for a given phantom, or a bar chart of the SSIM/PSNR values of all methods on the testing set.
 Adjust the plotting scripts as needed to point to the results obtained in the previous steps.

 ## Citation
 If you use this code or data in your research, please cite the corresponding paper: